How You Can Make an Impact

 The department has launched its first undergraduate project team, joining the experiential learning culture at Cornell Engineering.

-The students will supply the know-how and the enthusiasm, but the department supplies most of the equipment.
+The students supply the know-how and the enthusiasm, but the department supplies most of the equipment.
 The project team is moving toward becoming self sustaining with private-sector support.
 To support the team, visit the CU GeoData website.

 -